jmorel33/GRID2/README.md

 - Cut down as much as possible on false positives for online tools such as virustotal
 - Aimed at best performance and animation smoothness
 - Excellent gameflow management
-- Full featurered command line terminal system
+- Full featured command line terminal system
 - Extensive debugging abilities

 As of mid July 2021 - Grid ][ is roughly 15% done.
 Development is going smoothly yet there is a lot of heavy lifting to do before it becomes useful to anyone.

 Also I am planning to have it ported to C++ and have multi-threading, in some distant future.

 A game engine is a lot of work so I do wish that people following this project to be armed with patience before wanting to work using it.
-And of course yuou may contact me for any type of Game Engien oriented topics.
+And of course you may contact me for any type of Game Engien oriented topics.

 m4ntr0n1c